colinsauze/SCW-tutorial/_episodes/04-running-jobs.md

 **Please!** Due to scheduler overhead, bundle commands for minimum of 10 minutes / job

 ### Memory:
 We recommend that you check the software docs for memory requirements.
-But often times these are not stated, so we can take another approach.
+But since these are not stated, we can take another approach.
 On the Supercomputing Wales hubs, each job is allowed, on average, 9 GB RAM/core allocated.
 So, try 3 GB and do a trial run via `srun` or `sbatch`.
-If you're job was killed, look at your log files or `sacct`.
+If your job was killed, look at your log files or `sacct`.
 If it shows a memory error, you went over.
 Ask for more and try again.

 Once the job has finished, ask the scheduler how much RAM was used by using the `sacct` command to get post-run job info: